 Tango Is the Search for a Dream

 Tango embodies the dreams, longings, and hopes of the early immigrants to Argentina.
 It offers a utopia—a refuge where brotherly love, intimacy, fellowship, and kindness prevail over animosity, prejudice, hatred, and pain.
 In this sanctuary, peace and harmony are achieved through trust, cooperation, and accommodation rather than conflict, competition, and aggression.
 It is a space where the two sexes complement and comfort one another, rather than clashing in hostility.
-Tango provides a temporary escape from the pressures and stresses of modern life (see Tango: The Historical and Cultural Impacts).
+Tango provides a temporary escape from the pressures and anxieties of modern life (see Tango: The Historical and Cultural Impacts).

-The enduring popularity of tango in today’s world is a profound phenomenon.
-It speaks to our collective longing for a society that is equal, fair, friendly, cooperative, orderly, and harmonious—like a well-organized milonga.
-Contrast this with a society driven by self-interest and plagued by competition, hostility, stress, madness, inequality, and division.
-Those who place blind faith in modernization must confront reality.
-One blogger aptly observed, "The world is like water, and humans are like ink.
-What humans do to the world is like what ink does to water; over time, the ink only makes the water muddier, not clearer.
-Compared to our postmodern world, the past seems simpler, purer, and better."
-Another poignant reflection comes from a woman who wrote, "In modern life, we center everything around work, which demands aggression.
-But if we bring that aggression into our marriages—constantly fighting for self-interest, forcing our partner to concede—what can such a marriage create but unhappy people?"
-A similar sentiment was shared by a blogger who questioned: "How many American businessmen lie in a hospital bed, after their heart attack, before they look around and ask themselves, 'How did I end up spending my life this way?
-Working too many hours... the love of my life is a stranger, if we haven't divorced...
-I missed my children growing up because I worked too much...
-I spent my lifetime not with my friends but pursuing financial security... and in the end, I ended up here?'"
+Another poignant reflection comes from a woman who wrote, “In modern life, we center everything around work, which demands aggression.
+But if we bring that aggression into our marriages—constantly fighting for self-interest, forcing our partner to concede—what can such a marriage produce but unhappiness?”
+A similar sentiment was shared by a blogger who asked: “How many American businessmen lie in a hospital bed after a heart attack and finally ask themselves, ‘How did I end up living this way?
+Working too many hours… the love of my life is a stranger, if we haven’t already divorced… I missed my children growing up… I spent my life chasing financial security, not making memories with my friends… and now I end up here?’”

 February 12, 2014

-The Conceptional Beauty of Tango
+The Conceptual Beauty of Tango